Portfolio

 Leap in 5G connectivity presents a “perfect moment” for telcos

 As digital technologies and innovations become embedded in the day-to-day of consumers and enterprises, the role of telcos has seen a significant transformation over the past decade.
-Innovating new technologies and implementing them will be moot with poor network connectivity.
+Innovating new technologies and implementing them will be met with poor network connectivity.

 Economist Impact